-The market would benefit from receiving information from facility operators on planned expansions and asset retirements that would affect the facility's capacity.
-The type of information would enable market participants to make more informed decisions about the use of these assets over the medium-term and investment in their own facilities.
+The market will benefit from receiving information from facility operators on planned expansions and asset retirements that would affect the facility's capacity.
+This type of information will enable market participants to make more informed decisions about the use of these assets over the medium-term and investment in their own facilities.

-Therefore, the draft rule requires facility operators to:
+The final rule requires facility operators to:

-- report on any planned expansions or asset retirements that would affect the facility's capacity on an annual basis at the same time the facility operator reports to AEMO on the nameplate capacity rating - report on any changes that occur during the year as soon as reasonably practicable after the facility operator becomes aware of any planned expansions or asset retirements that would affect the facility's capacity.53
+- report on any planned expansions or asset retirements that would affect the facility's capacity on an annual basis at the same time the facility operator reports to AEMO on the nameplate capacity rating - report on any changes that occur during the year as soon as reasonably practicable after the facility operator becomes aware of any planned expansions or asset retirements that would affect the facility's capacity.